 I will never understand what it is with tourists falling off balconies in Spain.
-Particularly British tourists, who sadly seem to number a huge percentage of those holidaymakers plummeting off balconies in Spain.
+Particularly British tourists, who sadly seem to number a huge percentage of those holidaymakers plummeting off balconies in Spain every year.

-Quite a number of them to their deaths.
+Not just falling either but, quite a large number of them fall to their deaths.

 Fortunately, that 23-year-old Italian man didn’t die, but he was seriously injured and with several broken bones.